SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Introduction

-To address these limitations, we propose \textsc{Multi-ORFT}, a multi-agent trajectory diffusion planner and an \emph{online RL post-training framework} tailored for closed-loop planning.
-Multi-ORFT combines condition-enhanced pre-training with stable online post-training to build a cooperative, scene-consistent multi-agent planner that delivers substantial safety and efficiency gains.
-During pre-training, to better learn the scene-conditioned joint distribution of multi-agent trajectories, we design a multi-agent denoising network building on the Diffusion Transformer~\cite{peebles2023scalable} that appropriately balances interaction modeling and scene conditioning.
-Specifically, we introduce \emph{AdaLN-Zero} adaptive modulation mechanism in conjunction with cross-attention.
-Through scene-driven feature modulation and zero-initialization, the model strengthens scene consistency and adherence of multi-agent trajectories while enhancing numerical stability during training, thereby improving conditioning utilization in multi-agent generation beyond cross-attention alone.
-During post-training, we develop a stable online RL post-training framework to strengthen cooperative behaviors.
-We formulate a \emph{two-level MDP} to support online optimization, explicitly coupling the denoising chain with policy--environment interaction.
-To counteract training instability induced by closed-loop interaction, we design dense trajectory-level rewards to characterize cooperative behaviors with safety and efficiency objectives, providing stable and fine-grained learning signals.
-We further propose a \emph{variance-gated group-relative optimization (VG-GRPO)} strategy, which adaptively gates sampled groups and switches normalization schemes based on within-group reward variance, mitigating advantage collapse and gradient instability in standard GRPO~\cite{guo2025deepseek} and improving the robustness of online training.
+To address these limitations, we propose \textsc{SCORP}, a scene-consistent multi-agent diffusion planner with \emph{online RL post-training}, tailored for closed-loop cooperative driving.
+SCORP couples condition-enhanced diffusion pre-training with stable online RL post-training to continually improve closed-loop planning performance and cooperative behaviors.

+During pre-training, we build a multi-agent denoising network on the Diffusion Transformer~\cite{peebles2023scalable} to capture the scene-conditioned joint distribution of multi-agent trajectories while balancing inter-agent interaction modeling and scene conditioning.
+Specifically, we introduce \emph{AdaLN-Zero} adaptive modulation in conjunction with cross-attention.
+Through scene-driven feature modulation with zero-initialization, the model strengthens scene consistency and road adherence of multi-agent trajectories while enhancing numerical stability during training, enabling more effective use of scene conditioning than cross-attention alone.

+During post-training, we develop a stable online RL post-training framework to strengthen safety- and efficiency-oriented cooperative behaviors.
+We formulate a \emph{two-layer MDP} to support online optimization, explicitly coupling the denoising chain with policy--environment interaction.
+To counteract training instability induced by closed-loop interaction, we design dense and well-shaped rewards to characterize cooperative behaviors with respect to safety and efficiency, providing stable and fine-grained optimization signals.
+We further propose \emph{variance-gated group-relative policy optimization (VG-GRPO)}, which adaptively gates sampled groups and switches normalization schemes based on within-group reward variance, mitigating advantage collapse and gradient instability in standard GRPO~\cite{guo2025deepseek} and improving the robustness of online training.
-Extensive experiments on the WOMD benchmark demonstrate that Multi-ORFT achieves substantial gains in closed-loop planning performance, particularly on core safety and efficiency metrics.
-Further ablations show that, relative to supervised fine-tuning, preference optimization, and offline RL post-training, our online framework yields more consistent improvements in closed-loop safety and traffic efficiency.